allenai/allennlp-demo/README.md

 ```

 You can change `reading-comprehension` to the name of the model [here](https://github.com/allenai/allennlp-demo/blob/master/models.json) that you'd like to run.
 You probably shouldn't try to
-run all of them, as it's quite slow.
+run all of them, as they will take a long time to download and require a significant
+amount of memory.

 Note that the `run` process may get killed prematurely if there is insufficient memory allocated to Docker.
 As of September 14, 2018, setting a memory limit of 10GB was sufficient to run the demo.
 See [Docker Docs](https://docs.docker.com/docker-for-mac/#advanced) for more on setting memory allocation preferences.